 Use Social Media Effectively

-Sure, that sounds like an obvious assertion, but here’s the reality: There are many companies out there who still haven’t figured out how to use social media effectively.
+Here’s the reality: There are many companies out there who still haven’t figured out how to use social media effectively.
 Failing to turn those likes, retweets and so on into reliable lead generators is one of the biggest mistakes that can hurt a business these days and, with those aforementioned short attention spans, there’s also less room for error now than ever before.

 You only need to do a quick perusal of companies who are already successful online to see that successful Facebook, Twiter, Instagram, LinkedIn and Snapchat management strategies often boil down to two qualities: authenticity and consistency.
 That approach, of being able to construct a unique voice for your business and publish content that embodies that personality on a regular basis, is what can transform companies from mere participants into internet superstars.